ellysh/league-of-legends-fundamentals-en/manuscript/Theory/basic-concepts.md

 ### 2.1.6 Tempo

->>>R1
+>>>>R1

 Here is the fifth question on our list:

-> How do you gain an advantage?
+> How to acquire an advantage?

 Experienced players accumulate advantages **from small to large**.
 This is the most reliable way to win against an equally strong opponent.

-The player starts to accumulate an advantage when one of the equilibrium forms shifts in his favor.
-He should notice this shift and take advantage of the opportunity.
-It means that the player should act according to some plan in which each step provides a small benefit.
-Gradually, this plan leads to a major advantage.
+A player begins to gain an advantage when one type of equilibrium shifts in his favor.
+He should recognize this shift and take advantage of the opportunity.
+This means the player should follow a plan in which each step provides a small benefit, gradually leading to a significant advantage.

-Tempo is the starting point from which experienced players begin to accumulate an advantage.
+Tempo is the starting point from which experienced players begin to build an advantage.
 Let us explore what this term means.

-There is the concept of a turn in turn-based strategy (TBS) games.
+There is a concept called a turn in turn-based strategy (TBS) games.
 A **turn** is a specific moment in time when a player is allowed to act.
-Turns follow one after another sequentially.
+Turns follow one another in sequence.
 Each player acts on his turn.

 League of Legends is a real-time game.
 Its mechanics allow players to act continuously.
-The only exception is death.
-In this case, the player must wait for a respawn timer.
-However, the game does have a concept of a turn which is called a play.
+The only exception to this is when a player dies.
+In this case, he must wait for a respawn timer.
+However, the game does have a concept akin to a turn, called a play.

-I> A **play** is a single action by a team or player that pursues a specific goal.
-For example, taking an epic monster or destroying an enemy tower.
+I> A **play** is a single action taken by a team or player that pursues a specific goal.
+Examples are taking an epic monster or destroying an enemy tower.

 A team and each of its champions can only operate effectively under certain conditions.
-Two things determine these conditions: the available resources and the players' positions on the map.
+Two factors determine these conditions: available resources and players' positions on the map.
 If resources are available and the positions are favorable, a play can be made.
 Otherwise, the team or champion cannot act.

 The conditions under which a team or champion can operate effectively are called [**tempo**](https://wiki.leagueoflegends.com/en-us/Snowball#Qualities).
-Coach Kairos explains this concept in detail in [the this video](https://www.youtube.com/watch?v=vHVeltI0IkE).
-He gives the following **tempo formula** for a specific champion:
+Coach Kairos explains this concept in detail in [this video](https://www.youtube.com/watch?v=vHVeltI0IkE).
+He provides the following **tempo formula** for a specific champion:
 {line-numbers: false, format: text}
 ```
 tempo = champion power / distance to object
 ```

 **The first part of the formula** is champion power.
-It is made up of a champion's resources.
-We can divide them into two types:
+It is the sum of the champion's primary resources.
+We can categorize these resources into two types:

 1. Static
 2. Dynamic.

-**Static resources** are things that a champion has already acquired and can no longer lose.
-Examples: level, items, gold, and permanent stacks of certain abilities.
+**Static resources** are those that a champion has already acquired and cannot lose.
+Here are examples: level, items, gold, and permanent stacks of specific abilities.

-**Dynamic resources** are things that a champion can spend or lose.
-Examples: health and mana, temporary buffs, readiness of abilities, summoner spells, and item effects.
+**Dynamic resources** are those that a champion can spend or lose.
+Examples include: health, mana, temporary buffs, cooldowns of abilities, summoner spells, and item effects.

-We have talked about the equilibrium of game objects.
-One of its forms is resource equilibrium, which is restored over time.
-Dynamic resources restore over time.
-It is obvious.
-For example, each champion passively replenishes health and mana, even without returning to the fountain.
-Their abilities and item effects also recharge after a cooldown.
+We have previously discussed the equilibrium of game objects.
+One form of this is resource equilibrium, which restores over time.
+It is obvious that dynamic resources restore over time.
+For example, each champion passively recovers health and mana, even without returning to the fountain.
+Additionally, his abilities and item effects also recharge after a cooldown.

-It is less obvious that the equilibrium of static resources is also restored over time.
+It is less obvious that the equilibrium of static resources also restores over time.
 Here is an example.
-The blue team's mid laner is the first player who has reached level 18 and get all items.
-This is a significant advantage and he could carry his team to victory.
-However, if the game drags on, the red team returns to the game.
-After some time, its champions will reach level 18 and get all items.
-Therefore, the blue mid laner, who led in static resources, will lose his advantage over time.
-Then, the balance of power between the teams will be restored along with the equilibrium of static resources.
+The blue team's mid laner is the first player to reach level 18 and acquire all six items.
+This gives him a significant advantage that can lead his team to victory.
+However, if the game drags on, the red team comes back.
+After some time, every red champion will reach level 18 and get all six items.
+Consequently, the blue mid laner, who initially had an advantage in static resources, will eventually lose that advantage.
+This way, the balance of power between the teams is restored, along with the equilibrium of static resources.

-Coach Kairos suggests considering only a portion of a champion's static and dynamic resources for simplicity.
-Table 2-1 shows them.
+Coach Kairos suggests evaluating only a portion of a champion's static and dynamic resources for simplicity.
+Table 2-1 shows these resources.

 {caption: "Table 2-1.
 Champion resources for tempo calculation", width: "100%"}
 | Designation | Description | Scale |